 lasted for up to 6 months.
 If you were getting an exemption which

-would have gone beyond 1 April 2013 you no longer qualify for this
+would have gone beyond 1 April 2013 you would have been charged

 If you are having trouble paying your council tax it is